-BIA actively promotes the use of genuine clay brick pavers, with marketing in professional journals such Landscape Architecture and in trade publications such as Custom Home magazine.
+BIA actively promotes the use of genuine clay brick pavers, with marketing in professional journals such as the Journal of Landscape Architecture and in trade publications such as Custom Home magazine.
 Click Here for more information.

 President, CEO & CFO

-Ray Leonhard is a CPA with more than thirty years of professional experience.
-In January 2014, he was appointed to serve as BIA’s President and CEO, in addition to maintaining his previous role as CFO which he began in 2007.
-In these roles he will work with the staff and the Board of Directors to oversee the strategic vision of the association as a whole.
+Ray Leonhard is a CPA with more than 30 years of professional experience.
+In January 2014, he was appointed to serve as BIA’s President & CEO, in addition to maintaining his previous role as CFO, which he began in 2007.
+In these roles he works with the staff and the Board of Directors to oversee the strategic vision of the association as a whole.
 Ray began his career as a senior auditor with Deloitte and later worked as a senior bank examiner.
 He has more than 25 years of not-for-profit and association experience.

 COO & VP, Marketing

 As Chief Operating Officer, Stephen Sears leads BIA’s marketing and communication programs and member services.
 He also heads up the Southeast Region and will help establish new local brick councils in key markets around the country.
 Before he began his career at BIA in 2004, Stephen spent several years in advertising account management at New York-based ad agencies, including Young & Rubicam and Ogilvy & Mather, where he worked on worldwide accounts, including Computer Associates International and IBM.
 He also served as a political appointee under President George H.W.
 Bush.
 He graduated with a Masters of Business Administration from Duke University and holds a B.A. in Politics from Washington & Lee University.

 Judy Grandinetti has worked for BIA since 2007.
 As Accounting Manager, she is responsible for recording and processing accounts payable and receivable, overseeing employee payroll, and developing monthly financial statements for national headquarters as well as all the regions.
 Judy received her BS in Accounting from The University of Scranton.
 She enjoys the diversity of her job and working with the great staff at BIA.